goschtl/zope/z3c.bobopublisher/trunk/src/z3c/bobopublisher/README.txt

 ---------

-z3c.bobopublisher provides a ZCML directive which can be used to publish static resources from a directory in the filesystem:
+z3c.bobopublisher provides a ZCML directive which can be used to publish static resources from a directory or from a single file in the filesystem:

     >>> import os, tempfile
     >>> tempdir = tempfile.mktemp()